salesforce-marketingcloud/MarketingCloudSDK-iOS/index.md

 ## Requirements

-* Xcode 10 or later
+* Xcode 12.5 or later (Compatible with Xcode 12.5 onwards)
 * Minimum deployment target of iOS 10.0

 ## Get Started